-Thirteen trials reported results for alcohol-related problems or consequences, and the pooled estimate showed a small but statistically significant standardized difference in favor of the intervention groups (standardized mean difference [Hedge's g]= -0.06 [95% CI, -0.11 to -0.01], I2=0%, Figure 22).
-This is a very small effect, with even the upper confidence interval falling well below what would usually be considered a small effect size.
+Thirteen trials reported results for alcohol-related problems or consequences, and the pooled estimate showed a small but statistically significant standardized difference in favor of the intervention groups (standardized mean difference [Hedge's g], -0.06 [95% CI, -0.11 to -0.01]; $I^2$ =0%) (Figure 22).
+This is a very small effect, with even the upper CI falling well below what would usually be considered a small effect size.
 The most commonly used instrument was the Rutgers Alcohol Problems Index (RAPI), a 23-item instrument asking how many times respondents had experienced the list of problems due to alcohol use, such as not being able to do homework or study for a test, getting into fights, neglecting responsibilities, and finding yourself in a place you could not remember getting to.
-It also includes some items specifically about alcohol use (feel that you had a problem with alcohol, want to stop drinking but can't).
+It also includes some items specifically about alcohol use ("feel that you had a problem with alcohol," "want to stop drinking but can't").
 Included trials used different versions, with response category values of 0-1, 0-3, and 0-4.
-Three trials also reported scales measuring academic impacts, with one reporting greater improvements in the intervention groups (negative binomial RR=0.8, p<0.05 at 6 and 12 months of followup)151; the other two did not find statistically significant group differences (negative binomial RR=0.9, p=0.87152 and median Academic Role Expectations and Alcohol Scale (AREAS) score 4 (out of 35) in the control group versus 2 in the intervention group, p=0.06,150 both at 6 months of followup).
-Two other trials found no between-group differences in risk-taking behavior162 or a composite health-care utilization outcome that included inpatient, emergency department, urgent care, and detox services.148
+Three trials also reported scales measuring academic effects, with one reporting greater improvements in the intervention groups (negative binomial rate ratio [RR], 0.8; p<0.05 at 6 and 12 months of followup); $^{162}$ the other two did not find statistically significant group differences (negative binomial RR, 0.9; p=0.87 $^{195}$ and median Academic Role Expectations and Alcohol Scale score, 4 [out of 35] in the control group vs. 2 in the intervention group; p=0.06, $^{161}$ both at 6 months of followup).
+Two other trials found no between-group differences in risk-taking behavior $^{170}$ or a composite health care utilization outcome that included inpatient, emergency department, urgent care, and detox services. $^{160}$

-Three trials reported no adverse effects in both groups. ^{154, 156, 160} Two trials had point estimates that favored the control group by less than one drink per week, however these effects appeared consistent with true, underlying effect being scattered around a small beneficial effect on average, and individual study results falling a small distance on either side of the average effect ^{145, 146}.
+Three trials reported no adverse effects in both groups.
+197, 201, 225 Two trials had point estimates that favored the control group by less than one drink per week; however, these effects appeared consistent with true, underlying effect being scattered around a small beneficial effect on average, and individual study results falling a small distance on either side of the average effect.
 Thus, no pattern of paradoxical effects was identified that would indicate that these interventions could be harmful in young adults.